sumitdadwal/signup-login-system/README.md

 - uvicorn main:app --reload

-Once the program is u and running:
+Once the program is up and running:

 - Go to http://localhost:8000/docs through your web browser